-Rainbow Trout fishing on the Kenai River is among the finest in the world.
+Rainbow Trout fishing on the Kenai River is truly world class.
 Since the majority of the anglers that visit the Kenai are pursuing salmon, trout fishing is often overlooked.
-We recommend at least one day of trout fishing.
-Kenai rainbows are extremely plentiful.
-They are indeed the most wild and beautiful fish you will ever see.
+We always recommend at least one day of trout fishing as Kenai rainbows are extremely plentiful and they are indeed the most wild and beautiful fish you will ever see.
 Since rainbow trout are one of the river’s year-round inhabitants and not a harvest species, we do our best to return them all to the river unharmed.

 Drift/Fly Fishing with flesh flies and single egg patterns (beads).